KlutzyBubbles/lc-better-emotes/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Logs**
+It is very helpful to turn on Debug logging in BepinEx and set debug to true in BetterEmotes.
+This provides useful insight into when the issues occur and will reduce the time to fix the issue

 **Screenshots / Videos**
 If applicable, add screenshots to help explain your problem.